Giviko28/Grocery-Shop/README.md

 Therefore, i won't be working on the backend until i get the answer.

 # Setup
-Follow these steps in the terminal:
+Follow these steps in the terminal (make sure to cd in the main directory):

 1) NPM install
 2) NPM run dev